inlinedb/inlinedb-docs/docs/api/table.md

 ## Delete rows

-Adds a query to queue to delete the rows that are matched by the given `filter`.
+Queues a query to delete the rows that are matched by the given `filter`.

 ```js
 table.delete([filter]);